Young Artist Competition

-The Carmel Symphony Orchestra (CSO) is committed to enhancing our community’s quality of life through creative, artistically excellent performances and educational experiences for diverse audiences of all ages.
+The Carmel Symphony Orchestra is committed to enhancing our community’s quality of life through creative, artistically excellent performances and educational experiences for diverse audiences of all ages.

-A panel of judges comprised of outstanding teachers and performers will select the competition winner.
+Judges A panel of judges comprised of outstanding teachers and performers will select the competition winner.

 Awards The winner will perform on the CSO Family Fun Performance as the featured soloist on January 29, 2023, at the Palladium.
 In addition to performing with the CSO, the winner will also receive an award of $1,000, and six (6) complimentary tickets to the Side by Side Concert for their family.
 The winner must perform the same concerto movement that was performed in the competition.
 The first runner-up will receive an award of $750, and the second runner-up will receive an award of $500.